-In total.
-Horizon 2040 recommends access management improvements for six corri the acc applied demons have co develop corridor below s to these six corridors.
+In total, Horizon 2040 recommends access management improvements for six corridors.
 To show how options in the access management toolbox can be applied, the project team selected four demonstration corridors.
 These corridors have congestion, safety, access, and land development conditions found on similar corridors throughout the region.
 The table below shows how the toolkit can be applied to these locations.

-Dotted Line Markings Driveway Length Driveway Consolidation or Relocation Intersection and Driveway Curb Radii Left-Turn Storage Lanes Minor Street Approach Improvements Non-Traversable Median Offset Left-Turn Treatment Superstreet West Main St in Williamston (Academy St to Hamilton St) X X X X White Horse Rd in Greenville (Broadway Dr to Pendleton Rd) X X X X X X X US 276 in Mauldin (Knollwood Dr to Owens Rd) X X X X X X US 123 in Easley (Brushy Creek Rd to Main St) X X X X X X X
+West Main St in Williamston (Academy St to Hamilton St)

+White Horse Rd in Greenville (Broadway Dr to Pendleton Rd)

+(Knollwood Dr to Owens Rd)

+(Brushy Creek Rd to Main St)